/*

 <h3>What happened</h3>

-<p>You diverted to your filed alternate because the hold at BIGGY was going to push you into your legal fuel reserve.
-You landed with 45 minutes of fuel, exactly as regulatory minimums require.
-Your board meeting started late; your insurance policy, your certificate, and your airplane are undisturbed.</p>
+<p><<if $fuelStress>>You diverted to your filed alternate late, after spending part of the reserve in the hold first.
+Morristown put you on the ground with roughly 35 minutes of fuel aboard: enough, and less than you promised yourself at the planning table this morning.<<else>>You diverted to your filed alternate because the hold at BIGGY was going to push you into your planned fuel reserve.
+You landed with the reserve intact.<</if>> Your board meeting started late; your insurance policy, your certificate, and your airplane are undisturbed.</p>

 <h3>ADM analysis</h3>

 <p>The divert is the signature move of the conservative single-pilot jet operator.
-Pilots who get into trouble in fuel-stressed terminal holds are almost never the pilots who divert too early — they are the pilots who tell themselves "one more turn in the hold" and find themselves 20 minutes later with fuel they cannot legally spend.
-The 45-minute reserve is a regulatory floor, but the practical floor for a professional operation is "divert before you are within ten minutes of minimum reserve."</p>
+Pilots who get into trouble in fuel-stressed terminal holds are almost never the ones who divert too early.
+They are the ones who tell themselves "one more turn in the hold" and find themselves twenty minutes later doing arithmetic they can't win.
+The 45-minute reserve is a planning floor; the practical floor for a professional operation is "divert before the decision starts costing margin."<<if $fuelStress>> Today's version of that lesson: the divert was right, and it was also one EFC revision later than it wanted to be.<</if>></p>

 <h3>What good judgment looks like here</h3>